couchbase/query/docs/n1ql-preview-model.md

     FROM from-term

-    [ WHERE expression ]
+    [ WHERE predicate ]

-    [ GROUP BY expression, ... [ HAVING expression, ... ] ]
+    [ GROUP BY expression, ... [ HAVING predicate, ... ] ]

     SELECT select-list

-    [ ORDER BY expression, ... ]
+    [ ORDER BY expression [ ASC | DESC ], ... ]

     [ LIMIT integer-constant ]

     [ OFFSET integer-constant ]

-The select-list constructs result objects from specific expressions and wildcards.
+The *select-list* constructs result objects from specific expressions and wildcards.

     select-list:

     ( '*' | path '.' '*' | expression [ [ AS ] alias ] ), ...

-In the next syntax box, we show the in-document version of from-term, which is limited to a single bucket reference, and leave the cross-document version to a future paper.
-The recursive use of from-term means that OVER...IN clauses can be chained.
+In the next syntax box, we show the in-document version of *from-term,* which is limited to a single bucket reference, and leave the cross-document version to a future paper.
+The recursive use of *from-term* means that OVER...IN clauses can be chained.

     from-term: